COMP1005/COMP1005old2.github.io/episodes/prac05.md

 ### Activity 9 - Game of Life

-Have a read of https://web.stanford.edu/class/sts129/Alife/html/Life.htm (a very old- school eb page!) to see how the game of life works.
+Have a read of https://web.stanford.edu/class/sts129/Alife/html/Life.htm (a very old-school web page!) to see how the game of life works.

 Use your mouse to enter some life into the Game of Life Simulator https://playgameoflife.com/ , then click run to see the outcomes.
 How long does your population survive?

 ### Submission